-Three full-time City of Syracuse personnel routinely patrol the lake and watershed: two Watershed Inspectors and a Water Department Sanitarian.
+Two full-time City of Syracuse personnel routinely patrol the lake and watershed: a Watershed Inspector and a Water Department Sanitarian.
 Typically, there is an increase in regulated activities within the watershed during the summer months (May-September).
 This is due, in large part, to the influx of seasonal residents and non-resident recreational users (boaters, anglers, hikers, etc.).
-The activities include: construction and/or repair of dwellings, OWTS and shoreline structures and recreation.
+The activities include construction and/or repair of dwellings, OWTS and shoreline structures and recreation.